Even The Most Successful Women Pay A Big Price In Pandemic

 The unequal division of household labor in families gives rise to not just the "mom penalty" but the "dad premium."
 Driven by the biological clock, women take time off or cut back on their hours just as their careers are taking off, giving men the opportunity to carry on with their work and move up.

-Harvard labor economist Claudia Goldin has found that in higher-paid professions such as law or business, workers are disproportionately rewarded for putting in long hours and making themselves available around the clock, conditions working mothers are less likely to accept.
+Harvard University labor economist Claudia Goldin has found that in higher-paid professions such as law or business, workers are disproportionately rewarded for putting in long hours and making themselves available around the clock, conditions that working mothers are less likely to accept.

 Loading...

 A lawyer can work 45 hours a week and do quite well, Goldin says.
-But a lawyer, who puts in 80 hours a week and is willing to cut short a vacation to handle a client's need not only earns disproportionately more — billing a lot more per hour — but also gains status, becoming partner.
+But a lawyer who puts in 80 hours a week and is willing to cut short a vacation to handle a client's need not only earns disproportionately more — billing a lot more per hour — but also gains status, becoming partner.

-Motherhood had a significant impact on women with MBAs Goldin found in a study published in 2010.
+Motherhood had a significant impact on women with MBAs, Goldin found in a study published in 2010.
 Although starting salaries of male and female MBAs were fairly comparable, by mid-career, women's earnings fell to just 64% of men's.

 Jessica Mintz worries about that gap.
 She spent 14 years in corporate marketing, earning an MBA and having two children along the way.
 She employed a full-time nanny until her younger daughter started preschool last fall.
 Then came the pandemic.